Entrances of All-Time

 When Kirk (William Vail) entered the unlocked front door of a deserted-looking clapboard house, he repeatedly called out: "Hello, hello...Anybody home?"
 He heard squealing noises and saw a open doorway in the hall beyond which was a red-colored wall covered with skulls and bones.

 There, he was immediately and surprisingly attacked by a lunging, apron-wearing, skin-masked Leatherface who clobbered him in the head with a large mallet or sledgehammer - his legs kicked and twitched during a wild convulsive seizure as he was dragged into the killer's lair - and its steel-metal door was forcibly slammed shut.

 The film's most memorable entrance scene, besides the first appearance of the shark, occurred in a meeting among the town's elders in a crowded Amity City schoolroom (dubbed the "council's chambers" by the mayor), during a discussion about closing the beaches of the picturesque resort town after a bloody shark attack.

 The room had a long, semi-circular desk at the front of the room, and a blank blackboard stood behind rows of chairs at the back.
 Police Chief Brody (Roy Scheider) disagreed with the Mayor (Murray Hamilton), who only wanted the beaches closed for 24 hours.

 Suddenly, master fisherman Quint (Robert Shaw), an eccentric, grizzled shark-hunter, made a dramatic entrance by silencing the commotion of the meeting.
-The colorful old sea salt with a brogue-accent scraped his fingernails - on a disembodied arm - irritatingly across the blackboard (with a drawn/doodled outline of a Great White Shark with a human being in its tooth-rimmed mouth) at the back of the audience to get everybody's attention.
+The colorful old sea salt with a brogue-accent scraped his fingernails - on a disembodied arm - irritatingly across the blackboard at the back of the audience to get everybody's attention.
+The chalkboard had a drawn/doodled outline of a Great White Shark with a human being in its tooth-rimmed mouth.

 As the camera slowly panned toward him while he munched on a salty cracker, the foul-mouthed charterboat captain proposed to rid the town of the menacing, deadly shark - for $10,000.
 He drawled: